Category: Password Managers

 Passbolt

-RoboForm fails first because it cannot be deployed on a self hosted server under the user's administrative control.
+RoboForm fails first because it breaks when the password manager cannot be deployed on a self-hosted server controlled by you.

 Verdict